Snowy owl: Summer diet

 Lemmings such as Norway lemmings are the primary prey of breeding snowy owls.

 The snowy owl's biology is closely tied to the availability of lemmings.
 These herbivorous rodents are largish members of the vole clan that are the predominant mammal of the tundra ecosystem alongside the reindeer and probably make up the majority of the mammalian biomass of the ecosystem.
 Lemmings are key architects of the soil, microtopography and plant life of the entire tundra.
 In the American lower Arctic areas, brown lemming of the Lemmus genus are predominant and tend to be found in lower, wetter habitats (feeding by preference on grasses sedges and mosses) while collared lemmings of the Dicrostonyx genus were in more arid, often higher elevation habitats with heathland and ate by preference willow leaves and forbs.
 The southerly brown lemmings behave differently than more northern collared lemming type, increasing almost limitlessly within preferred habitat whereas the collared type tends to spread to suboptimal habitats and therefore does not appear reach the high regional densities of the brown.

-Authorities now generally agree that there appears to be no synchrony between the brown and collared lemmings and the feeding access of snowy owls is irregular as a result, but snowy owls can likely alternate between the two lemming types as one or the other increases as they nomadically use different parts of the Arctic.
+Authorities generally agree that there appears to be no synchrony between the brown and collared lemmings and the feeding access of snowy owls is irregular as a result, but snowy owls can likely alternate between the two lemming types as one or the other increases as they nomadically use different parts of the Arctic.
 It is possible that the rare coincidental mutual peak of both lemming types within a year results in the erratic high productivity that results in irruptions.
 Within individual Arctic lemming species, historically, populations can vary in rough 4- to 5-year trends.
 As a result, in areas such as Banks Island, the breeding rate of snowy owls can vary within a decade by about tenfold.
 Weights of lemmings taken can range from 30 to 95 g on Baffin Island, while those taken in Utqiaġvik averaged 70.3 and 77.8 g in female and male lemming, respectively.
 It was estimated based on captive daily food intake that a snowy owl may consume about 326 g of lemmings a day, though other estimates using voles show a daily need for about 145 to 150 g.
 On Southampton Island, 97% of the diet was lemmings.
 A very similar number of lemmings (nearly 100%) were found over 25 years of study in Utqiaġvik, amongst 42,177 cumulative prey items.
 Of 76 lemmings that could be identified to sex at a cache, male lemmings were found in the cache twice as often as female lemmings.
 While initial findings indicated on Wrangel Island that female lemmings outnumbered males in prey remains, to the contrary osteology indicated that, like Utqiaġvik, males were more often taken.
 However, the slightly larger, slower-moving females may be preferred when available.